 Course Name: Graphic Design Practicum

 Credits: 3 (0 lecture; 15 lab)

 Workplace experience in the graphic design field acquired by working for a company that does graphic design.
 The student’s job will be appropriate to his or her skills.
 Student meets with instructor to provide detailed reports of the work experience.

 IV.
 Learning Objectives

-B. To develop effective strategies for seeking employment in the field of Graphic Design.
+B. Develop effective strategies for seeking employment in the field of Graphic Design.

-C. To demonstrate successful work habits appropriate to the Graphic Design industry.
+C. Demonstrate successful work habits appropriate to the Graphic Design industry.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),